Mamba-Based Graph Convolutional Networks: Tackling Over-smoothing with Selective State Space: MbaGCN

 \subsection{Total Complexity of \ourmethod}

 The total time complexity of \ourmethod combines the complexities of MAL, S3TL, and NSPL.
-Since the alternating stacking of MAL and S3TL forms the core of the model, and the NSPL is applied after each layer, the total complexity for each layer is as follows: \begin{itemize} \item \textbf{MAL and S3TL:} The alternating stacking of MAL and S3TL has a time complexity of $\mathcal{O}(|\mathcal{E}|d + Nd^2)$ per layer. \item \textbf{NSPL: }The NSPL's time complexity is $\mathcal{O}(Nd^2)$ per layer. \end{itemize}
+Since the alternating stacking of MAL and S3TL forms the core of the model, and the NSPL is applied after each layer, the total complexity for each layer is as follows: MAL and S3TL together contribute a time complexity of $\mathcal{O}(|\mathcal{E}|d + Nd^2)$ per layer, while NSPL adds an additional $\mathcal{O}(Nd^2)$ per layer.
+Assuming the model has $L$ layers, the total time complexity of \ourmethod is $\mathcal{O}(L \cdot |\mathcal{E}|d + L \cdot Nd^2)$.
+In practice, when the number of nodes and feature dimensions is large, the $L \cdot Nd^2$ term typically dominates.
+Thus, the overall complexity remains primarily influenced by the graph size and feature dimensions across all layers.
+For a detailed implementation of \ourmethod, please refer to Algorithm~\ref{algor:mabgcn}.